CliMA/EnsembleKalmanProcesses.jl/docs/src/ensemble_kalman_sampler.md

 ### Updating the ensemble

-Once the ensemble Kalman sampling object `eks_obj` has been initialized, the initial ensemble of particles is iteratively updated by the `update_ensemble!` function, which takes as arguments the `eks_obj` and the evaluations of the forward model at each member of the current ensemble.
+Once the EKS object `eks_obj` has been initialized, the initial ensemble of particles is iteratively updated by the `update_ensemble!` function, which takes as arguments the `eks_obj` and the evaluations of the forward model at each member of the current ensemble.
 In the following example, the forward map `G` maps a parameter to the corresponding data -- this is done for each parameter in the ensemble, such that the resulting `g_ens` is of size `d x N_ens`.
 The `update_ensemble!` function then stores the updated ensemble as well as the evaluations of the forward map in `eks_obj`.

-A typical use of the `update_ensemble!` function given the ensemble Kalman sampler object `eks_obj`, the dynamical model `Ψ`, and the observation map `H` (the latter two are assumed to be defined elsewhere, e.g. in a separate module)  may look as follows:
+A typical use of the `update_ensemble!` function given the EKS object `eks_obj`, the dynamical model `Ψ`, and the observation map `H` (the latter two are assumed to be defined elsewhere, e.g. in a separate module)  may look as follows:

 ```julia